 I like to think of Great Grandma culling flesh from bone, but Albert’s capture of the eels haunts me.

 Were they young?
 Still looking like glass, their organs visible in the cavities of their defenseless bodies when Albert grabbed them up by the handful?
 Or had they turned yellow as fall leaves, their pigmentation darkened from the bloody crush of crustaceans in their mouths, of the worms and insects they hunted, in what could be a thirty-year run upstream crossing lakes and wetlands on their menacing wet bellies?
-Did these eels know the sacrifice of leaving brackish water?
+Did these eels know the urgency to leave brackish water?
 That while some females would grow to five feet long, the length of our sleeping grandmother, those who stayed in murky water would find their lifecycle ending faster than those who ventured out to the fresh?
 Or, would Albert catch them when they’d lost their urge to feed, when they’d darkened from yellow to a shadow brown, their bellies gone silver as aged hair, and they were heading back to sea to spawn, their descendants brimming their vision and aching their sex organs?
 Would he catch them with nets, night crawlers?
 Did he pummel them with drunken fists?
 Would he stumble home, dragging them into the house, slung across his shoulders, slithering and not yet dead, flanking his sloshed fisherman’s back, his one son cowering unseen in the shadows?

 A quick search online connected me to a book from 1899 titled The Preservation of Fishery Products for Food; an entry on pickled eels.
 The author, Charles Hugh Stevenson, says, “Notwithstanding the abundance of eels in the United States, comparatively few are marketed except in a fresh condition, and even the demand in the fresh-fish markets is rather small in many localities, owing to their snake-like appearance.
 In New York City and a few other points some are pickled, and at various places they are smoked.”